industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ## Loggs

-To create loggs, go again to the internal tags part.
-In this example we are creating two different loggs.
+The loggs can be created for each tag - in this case at an internal tag.
+We can choose two different logging modes: 'Cyclic' and 'On change'.

-First one:
+Create a logging with 'Cyclic' mode:

 ![loggs1](graphics/logs1.PNG)

-On the bottom the logging tag with its properties is modified:
+On the bottom menu, tab 'Logging tags', the logging is created:

 ![loggs12](graphics/logs2.PNG)

-The second one is created in the same way:
+Create a logging with 'On change' mode:

 ![loggs3](graphics/logs3.PNG)